Josh012422/utils/README.md

 This will save the task on the .gocharm.yml file that has been created when you executed 'make'.

-__NOTE:__The file is not always yaml, you will be prompted for the file type.
+NOTE:The file is not always yaml, you will be prompted for the file type.

 ## List subcommand